 The law that requires passengers to fasten their seat belts used to only apply to the front seats.
 Before the new law was passed in 2011 to extend the requirement to the back seats as well, fastening your seat belt in the back seat would make people think you're weird and actually attract derisive comments.

-While Malaysian car drivers are usually good on the road, the motorcycle riders drives like stunt performers.
+While Malaysian car drivers are or more or less the same with drivers in other countries, the motorcycle riders drives like stunt performers.
 They are locally called mat rempit and among the stunts they performed are: wheelie while switching lanes and overtaking other vehicles, laying the riders body horizontally (dubbed as the superman) and standing onto the body while letting the motorcycle drives on its own (sometimes with the driver's partner).

 The traffic laws in Italy are more guidelines, really.